riscman/riscman/README.md

 - 👋 Hi, I’m @riscman
 - 👀 I’m learning how to use Git to manage changes to three machines with different OSes.
 Namely:
-    RISC OS MacOS and Linux
+    RISC OS, MacOS, and Linux
 - 🌱 I’m currently testing the RISC OS python Toolbox
 - 💞️ I’m  writing a web based user guide to help with using Python on RISC OS,